- Home

 What To Expect Before Your Hitch Installation

-If you’ve decided to have a trailer hitch installed on your vehicle, you’ve made a great choice.
-Adding a trailer hitch to nearly any vehicle is an easy and affordable way to increase your vehicle’s functionality and unlock a variety of towing possibilities.
-But if you’ve never had a hitch installed on a vehicle before, you probably have questions about the process.
-As the #1 hitch installer in North America, you’ve come to the right place for answers.
+Adding a trailer hitch to nearly any vehicle is a great choice – it’s an easy, affordable way to increase your vehicle’s functionality by unlocking a variety of towing possibilities.
+If you’ve never had a hitch installed on your vehicle, then you probably have a number of questions about the process.
+Well, you’ve come to the right place.
+As the #1 hitch installer in North America, U-Haul has you covered.
 Here’s what to expect before your hitch installation.

 Installation Time

-When you choose U-Haul for your installation, you have two options: drop your vehicle off or wait on site with your vehicle.
-If you opted to drop your vehicle off, your installation will be completed by the end of the business day.
-If you opted to wait with your vehicle, the installation should be completed within three hours.
-However, please check with your installation location for a more specific window.
+When you choose U-Haul for your hitch installation, you have two options – drop off your vehicle or wait onsite with your vehicle.
+If you opt to drop your vehicle off, then your installation will be completed by the end of the business day.
+If you opt to wait with your vehicle, the installation should be completed within that 3-hour period.
+However, please check with your hitch professional for a more specific (and accurate) window.

-Seven-Way Connector – Seven-way connectors feature the standard lighting functions, plus lighting for reverse lights, auxiliary power, and an electric trailer brake function.
-They’re often used with heavy equipment like campers and RVs.
+7-Pin Connector – Seven-way connectors enable standard lighting functions, but can also power reverse lights, auxiliary lights, and electric trailer brake functions.
+They’re most often used with heavy equipment like campers and RVs.

-Four-Way Connector – Four-way connectors have just the essential lighting functions.
-They’re also more commonly used (including on all U-Haul trailers).
-Note that all U-Haul trailers have a hydraulic braking system for safe and easy braking.
+4-Pin Connector – Four-way connectors only enable the essential lighting functions.
+This is the most common connection used (including on all U-Haul trailers).
+U-Haul trailers have a hydraulic braking system to safely brake without the 7-way’s electric trailer brake functions.